discordjs/discord.js/docs/docs_client.rst

 messageUpdated
 ~~~~~~~~~~~~~~

 Emitted when a message has been updated and the client finds out.
-Supplies two Message_ objects, the first being the new updated messages, the latter being the old message.
+Supplies two Message_ objects, the first being the message before the update, the second being the new, updated message.

 disconnected
 ~~~~~~~~~~~~